An Appalachian Summer Festival: late June to late July

 828.387.4838 / beechmountainchamber.com

-The Mile High Kite Festival, held each Labor Day weekend features vendors, music and contests for the best decorated, smallest and largest kites.
+The Mile High Kite Festival, held Saturday and Sunday each Labor Day weekend features vendors, music and contests for the best decorated, smallest and largest kites.
 Kite-flying demonstrations are given by the Richmond (Virginia) Air Force Kite Club and the Wings Across Carolina Kiting and Okra Society of Charlotte.
-The first 200 children receive free kites to decorate and fly.
+The first 150 children (12 and under) each day receive free kites to decorate and fly.
 Visitors can buy kites at the event or bring their own.
+The festival takes place in the kite field at the Famous Brick Oven Pizzeria.
+Participants get a certificate that proclaims "I flew a kite a mile high on Beech Mountain."

 828.387.9283 / beechmountainchamber.com